The German St Nicholas Tradition- What is St Nicholas Day?

 The Transformation to the American Santa Claus

-Over time, St Nicholas became secularized (transformed from the religious figure to something non-religious by society).
-His Bishop’s staff became a pipe… and the Bishop’s Miter became just a red hat.
+Over time, St Nicholas became secularized (transformed from a religious figure to something non-religious by society).
+His Bishop’s staff became a pipe, and the Bishop’s Miter became just a red hat.
 St Nicholas Day traditions gave birth to the characters of Santa Claus and Father Christmas.
-The Clement Clark Moore poem “A Visit from St Nicholas” set up the idea of St Nicholas being a jelly bellied, red suit wearing, jolly man who his arrives in a sleigh loaded with toys for children on Christmas.
-Later in 1881 German immigrant Thomas Nast, the political cartoonist, reinforced the image by drawing Santa Claus who he based on Belsnickel, who he remembered from growing up in the Palatine region of Germany.
-He changed Belsnickel’s fur suit to Red and White, to make him friendlier.
-Santa Claus (the derivation of the Sankt niKLAUS) as a jolly looking fat man.
-Gone was Knecht Ruprecht and his stick, and the bag was now filled with toys!
+The Clement Clark Moore poem “A Visit from St Nicholas” set up the idea of St Nicholas being a jelly-bellied, red suit-wearing, jolly man who arrives in a sleigh loaded with toys for children on Christmas.
+Later, in 1881, German immigrant Thomas Nast, the political cartoonist, reinforced the image by drawing Santa Claus, who he based on Belsnickel, who he remembered from growing up in the Palatine region of Germany.
+He changed Belsnickel’s fur suit to Red and White to make him friendlier.
+Santa Claus (the derivation of the Sankt niKLAUS) is a jolly looking fat man.
+Gone was Knecht Ruprecht and his stick, and his bag was now filled with toys!

 In Germany, this Santa Claus figure is known as the Weihnachtsmann... and he comes on Christmas Eve.

 Knecht Ruprecht is the most common of his companions.
 While written stories linking him to St Nicholas first appeared in the 17th century, tales of Knecht Ruprecht go back to the Middle Ages.
 (Oddly, Ruprecht is another word for Devil.)
 Stories about him vary.
 Some think he was a wild foundling raised by St Nicholas to be a manservant.
-Other stories, described in “Deutsche Mythologie” (German Folklore), Jakob Grimm claim his origin is that of a House Sprite or House Elf, who keeps balance.
-Either way, he wears a black or brown robe with a hood, and often has small bells at his waist to announce his arrival.
+In other stories, described in “Deutsche Mythologie” (German Folklore), Jakob Grimm claims his origin is that of a House Sprite or House Elf, who keeps balance.
+Either way, he wears a black or brown robe with a hood and often has small bells at his waist to announce his arrival.
 His face is dirty from the soot he collects as he goes down chimneys (wondering if this was “borrowed” by the American Santa Claus”?)
 Some say he carries a bag of coal and walks with a long staff because of a limp from a childhood injury.
+Learn more about Knecht Ruprecht here.

 In Bavaria and Austria, St Nicholas travels with Krampus.
 Krampus is a scary, demonic BEAST who drags bad children back to his lair.
 Sometimes Krampus travels alone.
 He is in charge of giving out bundles of sticks (Ruten) for beatings, or coal.